maribickpostanes/Production-Tree-3D/README.md

 # 3D Interactive Production Tree Visualization (STL file) using Python
 This repository hosts a proof-of-concept, 3D Interactive Production Tree plot visualized with Plotly from an STL file (converted from SLDPRT file).
 It is optimized specifically for web-based viewing, allowing you to rotate and inspect the model's complex geometry directly in your browser.

-## Official Source & Security Notice
+## Official Source and Security Notice
 * **Official Repository:** This is the only official GitHub repository hosting this 3D plot.
 I do not publish or distribute my 3D plots on any other accounts, external websites, or compressed archive (.zip) links.
 * **Fake Contributor Warning:** If you see my name or profile picture listed as a "contributor" on any other repository offering 3D download links, **it is a fake spoofing attempt**.
 I have no connection to those pages.
 * **Copyright Notice:** This standalone HTML file and its interactive 3D model layout are my original work.
 Copying or cloning this layout without explicit written permission is not allowed.